ljgarcia/Deleteme/paper.md

 ## ShEx creator

-While ShEX is very useful as demonstrated to validate RDF data, the syntax to actually write a ShEX expression can be hard for new users and is time-consuming also for experienced people.
-Therefore, a prototype of a ShEX creator was proposed for the Biohackathon.
-This tool should help users to write correct ShEX expressions faster.
-The prototype is implemented as a javascript tool, supporting the user through e.g. dropdown menus to create a correct ShEX structure and it uses the RDFShape API in the background to validate the created ShEX expression.
+While ShEx is very useful as demonstrated to validate RDF data, the syntax to actually write a ShEx expression can be hard for new users and is time-consuming also for experienced people.
+Therefore, a prototype of a ShEx creator was proposed for the BioHackathon.
+This tool should help users to write correct ShEx expressions faster.
+The prototype is implemented as a javascript tool, supporting the user through e.g. dropdown menus to create a correct ShEx structure and it uses the RDFShape API in the background to validate the created ShEx expression.
 The prototype can be found at the corresponding GitHub repository [@liener_lltommy/rdfvalidation4humans_2019].

 ## Improvements to RDFShape tool

-The RDFShape tool [@labra-gayo_rdfshape:_2018] comprises a set of tools to create and validate RDF data via ShEX and SHACL shapes.
+The RDFShape tool [@labra-gayo_rdfshape:_2018] comprises a set of tools to create and validate RDF data via ShEx and SHACL shapes.
 During the BioHackathon, it was used to create shapes and validate RDF data from different endpoints.
 Thanks to it, we identified some improvements for this tool such as the possibility to validate triples obtained from a mix including RDF data provided by the user and data already contained in a SPARQL endpoint.
 This feature was added to the new version developed during the BioHackathon.

 We also explored and implemented new visualization features for ShEx.
 Our implementation resulted in the  separation in several modules:
 - RDFShape client [@noauthor_weso/rdfshape-client_2019] which consists of a javascript client based on the React framework.